Have you ever overreacted? Did you ever kind of lose your mind about something that didn’t warrant a total melt down? I have.

 5. Separate the outside from the inside.

 There will always be outrageous, unfair, and upsetting things happening around you.
-When the world feels crazy and chaotic, remember that while much of it is outside of your control, what is in your control is you.
-Just because everything is crazy around you, doesn’t mean things have to be crazy within you.
+When the world feels chaotic, remember that while much of it is outside of your control, what is in your control is you.
+Just because everything is chaotic around you, doesn’t mean things have to be chaotic within you.

 Your heart will thank you.